issadw/issadw.github.io/_posts/2016-05-29-introduction.md

 ### Sponsors

-* HUST
+* Hanoi University of Science and Technology
 * Industries

 ### Webmaster

-* Tuan-Kien Nguyen, HUST, Vietnam
+* Tuan-Kien Nguyen, Hanoi University of Science and Technology, Vietnam